silexlabs/Silex/packages/silex-plugins/README.md

 # Silex plugins

-Open architecture / plugin system for node.js and the browser.
-Inspired by 11ty.dev config
+Environment agnostic (node.js and browser) open architecture (plugin system) inspired by 11ty.dev config

+## How it works

 1. Install with `npm i @silexlabs/silex-plugins`
 1. Use in your app to add a plugin system